To inspire, connect and equip youth to transform global societies through movements that promote hope, non-violence and reconciliation.

 • Conduct events in every region organized by students who were at the conference.

-These initiatives seek to; expand the message of the movement, recruit more youth for peace and nation-building operations, and create a stronger resistance against recruitment towards extremist, violence and detrimental activities.
+These initiatives seek to expand the message of the movement, recruit more youth for peace and nation-building operations, and strengthen resistance against recruitment towards extremist, violence and detrimental activities.

 Step 6 – Structures and Centers

-Grow Deep: As the movement grows wide it’s also essential to grow deep, building deeper relationships in key regions and becoming an integral part of these communities.
-Transition from just visitors to members of the community in these key regions that have high risk youth.
-Establishing offices and reconciliation centers in each of these regions with staff who are ready to be deployed in the work of peacebuilding and reconciliation as the needs arise.
-These centers will also provide education, vocational training, sport and business opportunities for youth in the community.
-Opportunities are made available for youth who have made a pledge to remain non-violent and constructive ambassadors of the movement.
+Grow Deep: As the movement grows wide it’s also essential to grow deep by building strong relationships in key regions.
+Transition from being just visitors to community members in regions with high-risk youth.
+Establish regional offices and reconciliation centers with staff ready to deploy as needed in the work of peacebuilding and reconciliation.
+These centers will also provide education, vocational training, sport and business opportunities for youth in the community, who have made a pledge to remain non-violent and constructive ambassadors of the movement.

 Step 7 – Sustainability

-If You Want to go the Distance, Pay Your Own Way: Create for-profit companies/social enterprises that are committed to support the initiatives of the movement.
-The end goal of these companies are to help fully fund the movement and thus set it free from the dependence of donor organizations, while also creating jobs for members of the movement.
+If You Want to go the Distance, Pay Your Own Way: Create for-profit companies and social enterprises committed to support the initiatives of the movement.
+These companies are expected to fully fund the movement and thus free it from the dependence on donor organizations, while also creating jobs for members of the movement.
 In addition, there should be case studies or stories on this page, such as Prashan tells of, to bring the viewer in emotionally.